Northridge High School (Alabama): Profile

+Additionally, Northridge students can take the AP courses Computer Science Principles and Computer Science A through Tuscaloosa Career and Technology Academy.

 History

 On average, four Northridge High students earn the National Merit Finalist Cy Young status each year.

 Exchange students

 Northridge is a hospital school for students all over the world.
 In 2010 Northridge hosted students from Russia, Ukraine, Georgia, Mozambique, Kenya, North Korea, Kazakhstan, and Germany.